Saturday, February 29, 2020

 is the secret of the Sotomayor family treasure; some moral and ethical issues;

-he was well-traveled and lived in France, Spain and Switzerland.
+, France and Spain .
 To anyone who has read

 any of the Chester Drum novels, this will come as no surprise: Marlowe’s sense

 of place and its culture was always meticulously and vividly rendered.
 Drum